World-class training for the modern energy industry

 Overview

-The aim of this course is to provide an overview of the fundamental geological topics relevant to the modern energy industry.
+The aim of this course is to provide an overview of fundamental geological topics in relation to the modern energy industry, including key geological terminology and concepts relevant to understanding and interpreting subsurface geology.
 Focus will be placed on petroleum geoscience and the basics of petroleum exploration, but the course will also cover geothermal systems, carbon capture and storage, and hydrogen energy.

 Duration and Logistics

-Virtual version: Four 3.5-hour interactive online sessions presented over 4 days.
+Virtual version: Three 3.5-hour interactive online sessions presented over 3 days.
 Digital course notes and exercises will be distributed to participants before the course.

 Level and Audience